utdata/csvkit-nicar/README.md

  26: code
 ```

 Note the numbered columns.
 We really only need the Location_, Receipts_ and county column.
-Let's create a new file with just those columns, which we can do based those column numbers.
+Let's create a new file with just those columns, which we can do based on those column numbers.
 You can pick and choose rows by number, and/or string ranges together with a hyphen.

 `$ csvcut -c 9-14,20-22,24-25 joined.csv > mixbev.csv`